 Address: Three campuses.
 Streatham caters for arts, science, social studies, law and engineering.
 Across the city is St Luke's, home to the graduate school of education, sport and health sciences, and the Peninsula College of Medicine and Dentistry.
 Carry on down the A30 to Cornwall to find the Cornwall Campus, Penryn, near Falmouth, which is shared with University College Falmouth, and opened in 2004.

-Ambience: Mostly redbrick buildings set in 250-acre garden estate one mile from city centre.
+Ambience: Mostly redbrick buildings set in a 250-acre garden estate one mile from the city centre.
 Beautiful beaches and Dartmoor close at hand.
-The university objects to the "green welly" tag that is often thrown at it and there has been a recent push to encourage more applications from students from less well-off backgrounds.
+The university objects to the "green welly" tag that is often thrown at it and there has been a recent push to encourage more applications from students with less well-off backgrounds.
 Superior sports facilities and a gentle climate.

 Glittering alumni: JK Rowling, author of Harry Potter; Radiohead's Thom Yorke; Felix Buxton from Basement Jaxx; Will Young, winner of Pop Idol; First Sea Lord Admiral Sir Jonathan Band; Peter Phillips, son of the Princess Royal.

 Alternative prospectus: Visit The Student Room here to chat with current and prospective students and work out whether Exeter may be the university for you.

 Diving in at the deep end is no excuse for shirking the style stakes

 - 1 Fry ‘criticises Operation Yewtree in dinner party rant’ calling for tougher laws to deter false sex abuse allegations

 - 2 Belgium fan Axelle Despiegelaere lands L'Oreal campaign after World Cup viral photo

 - 3 Why I'm on the brink of burning my Israeli passport